 In about 1070 the abbey and its outbuildings were burnt again by Hereward the Wake and a force of Danes, who hauled off its treasure.
 After yet another fire in 1116 the abbey was rebuilt once more and much of this Norman cathedral, with an Early English west front of about 1210, survives today.
 Next year marks the 900th anniversary of its founding in 1118.

-Peterborough thus is one of the greatest medieval cathedrals, and arguably one of the most important 12th-century buildings, in England.
+Peterborough is thus one of the greatest medieval cathedrals, and arguably one of the most important 12th-century buildings, in England.
 Despite Cromwell’s soldiers’ vandalism in the civil war, its still remarkably intact.
-It has many of the features of a showstopping cathedral: a Norman gatehouse, cloisters, a pretty (if small) close with fine limestone buildings (one contains an exemplary new visitor centre).
+It has many of the features of a showstopping cathedral: a Norman gatehouse, cloisters, a pretty (if small) close with fine limestone buildings (one of which contains an exemplary new visitor centre).

 Just two things are missing.
-Firstly, the cathedral has no tall spire or tower.
-Its squat central tower had to rebuilt in the 1880s to save the whole cathedral from collapse; plans to put a huge spire on top were considered but then dropped.
-There is an asymmetric tower and two small spires at the West End, but its real triumph is the rhythm of its three gothic arches, not its height.
-Unlike most other English cathedrals Peterborough does not look particularly impressive from a distance: any contribution to the skyline has been negated by postwar office blocks nearby.
+Firstly, the cathedral has no tall spires or towers.
+Its squat central tower had to rebuilt in the 1880s to save the building from collapse; a detailed history of the cathedral reveals that plans to put a huge spire on top, recreating one that had collapsed in 1549, were considered but then dropped.
+There is an asymmetric North-West tower and two small spires at the West End, but the cathedral’s real triumph is the rhythm of its three gothic arches, not its height.
+Unlike most other English cathedrals Peterborough does not look particularly impressive from afar: any contribution to the skyline has been negated by postwar office blocks nearby.
 This is a cathedral to appreciate close up, not from a distance.

 The second missing feature, oddly, is a long pedigree as a cathedral.
-The abbey was only elevated to cathedral status in 1541 (before that it lay in the huge diocese of Lincoln, which stretched almost as far south as London) by Henry VIII, whose first wife Catherine of Aragon is buried here, as was Mary Queen of Scots following her execution at nearby Fotheringhay in 1587 (her son James I moved her to Westminster Abbey in 1612).
+The abbey was only elevated to cathedral status by Henry VIII in 1541 (before that it lay in the huge diocese of Lincoln, which stretched almost as far south as London).
+But Henry’s first wife Catherine of Aragon is buried here, as was Henry’s great-niece Mary Queen of Scots following her execution at nearby Fotheringhay in 1587 (her son James I moved her to Westminster Abbey in 1612).

 It’s a strange hybrid: the only place in England that is both a New Town (designated as such in 1964) and an ancient city.
 I did not know what to expect when I first explored it in 2015, having moved to the diocese a few months before.
 Would I find the New Town grafted on to the side, with its own centre entirely divorced from the old High Street?
 Or had the New Town been overlaid on the old, and if so how much of the old would have survived?
 It turned out to be the latter; the New Town’s centre is in exactly the same place as the old city’s.

 There was little high-rise, and a lot of right-to-buy: by the time the Development Corporation was wound up in 1988, a third of the rented houses it had built had been sold to their tenants.
-Since then Peterborough’s development has been lead by the private sector, and the results have been even less edifying.
+Since then Peterborough’s development has been led by the private sector, and the results have been even less edifying.
 The big southern suburb of Hampton, in effect the fourth “township”, is a profoundly depressing place.
-The clocktower of its huge shopping centre – Serpentine Green, where the UK’s then-largest Tesco opened in 1999 – overlooks acres of car parking.
+Its huge shopping centre – Serpentine Green, where the UK’s then-largest Tesco opened in 1999 – overlooks acres of car parking.
 Built on an old brickworks and topped with a Disneyland clocktower, Serpentine Green belongs in Atlanta or Houston, not here.

 And in 1982 Queensgate, a huge new shopping centre, opened right in the centre of town on the site of Perkins Engines’ old works (Perkins still have a presence here, and is sponsoring the local half-marathon, the Great Eastern Run, this October).
 Such malls have a bad reputation – many Mancunians even welcomed the IRA’s bombing of their 70s Arndale centre, which helped unlock the city’s renaissance in the 90s and noughties – but Queensgate is an unexpected success.

-Once inside, Queensgate’s a lot bigger than you anticipate, with plenty of late70s/early 80s details (smoked or reflective glass, brown ceramic tiles, lots of diagonals), though its not clear how much will survive a refurb that’s just started.
-Given Peterborough’s unfashionability three’s more retail floorspace here than you expect, over two levels, including an HMV, M&S and a huge John Lewis.
+Once inside, Queensgate’s a lot bigger than you anticipate, with plenty of late 1970s/early 80s details (smoked or reflective glass, brown ceramic tiles, lots of diagonals), though its not clear how much will survive a refurb that’s just started.
+Given Peterborough’s unfashionability there’s more retail floorspace here than you expect, over two levels, including an HMV, M&S and a huge John Lewis.

 The real triumph is how Queensgate integrates with the ancient street pattern.
 Where it meets the north side of Cathedral Square it avoids either offence or pastiche: limestone and steel rooves, and a clockface, humanise the front of McDonalds.
 On the other side, it leads seamlessly into Westgate Arcade, an Edwardian thoroughfare that wouldn’t look out of place in Mayfair.
 Queensgate blends in to the city better than any other 70s and 80s shopping centre I’ve seen.